top of page

 Trauma Sensitive Yoga

-Did you know that yoga is multidimensional and goes far beyond physical postures?
+Did you know that yoga is multidimensional — something that reaches far beyond the physical postures we often see?

-One specialized form of yoga I offer is called Trauma Center Trauma Sensitive Yoga (TCTSY).
-This approach was developed specifically for individuals who have experienced trauma and are seeking a way to reconnect with their bodies in a safer, more empowering way.
-Unlike a traditional physical practice of yoga, TCTSY is not about alignment or achieving particular shapes.
-Instead, the focus is on interoception — the ability to notice and feel sensations within your body — and using that awareness to make choices during practice that feel right for you.
+One form of yoga I offer is Trauma Center Trauma Sensitive Yoga (TCTSY).
+This approach was created specifically for people who have experienced trauma and are looking for a safer, more empowering way to reconnect with their bodies.
+Unlike traditional yoga, TCTSY is not about alignment, performance, or striving for particular shapes.
+Instead, the emphasis is on interoception — noticing sensations within your body — and using that inner awareness to make choices that feel right for you in the moment.

 Because TCTSY is rooted in relationship and present-moment connection, it is not offered through recordings.
-However, if you are curious and would like to experience a session before committing, you are welcome to attend an upcoming Trauma-Sensitive Yoga workshop:
+If you are curious and would like to experience what a session feels like before stepping into a personal practice, you are welcome to join the upcoming Trauma Sensitive Yoga workshop:

 Group Meditation Session